Ricardicus/recurrent-neural-net/html/README.md

   <li>.. or: Give it a sequence of characters to start it off</li>
 </ol>

-<h>Use the example model</h>
+## Use the example model

 Include the .json file in the "models" folder to analyze the behaviour of an already trained model, having read the first Harry Potter book many times.